 Exposure can cause / contribute to:

-Silicosis comes in three forms: chronic (10 years’ exposure); accelerated (higher levels of exposure over 5 – 10 years) and acute (from very high exposure over a short period of time).
+Silicosis is a serious lung disease and comes in three forms: chronic (10 years’ exposure); accelerated (higher levels of exposure over 5 – 10 years) and acute (from very high exposure over a short period of time).

 Symptoms of silicosis can include shortness of breath, chest pain, severe cough and fatigue.